Efficient and Generalized end-to-end Autonomous Driving System with Latent Deep Reinforcement Learning and Demonstrations: Conclusion

 \section{Conclusion}

-In summary, our EGADS framework addresses the challenges of low sample efficiency, low safety, and limited generalization in autonomous driving.
+In summary, our EGADS framework effectively enhances sample efficiency, safety, and generalization in autonomous driving systems.
 The inclusion of safety constraints significantly enhances vehicle safety.
 NFRL, our proposed method, accurately predicts future driving actions, reducing sample complexity.
 By fine-tuning with a small amount of expert data, NFRL agents learn more general driving principles, which greatly improve generalization and sample complexity reduction, offering valuable insights for autonomous driving system design.